Read Time: 3 Minutes

 Tracking Progress: John has been following the Cardiometabolic Food Plan for almost a year now.
 Since then, he has lowered his LDL cholesterol 40 points, increased his HDL cholesterol 10 points, and decreased his waist circumference by several inches.
 These days, John has more energy at work and looks forward to being more active with his wife.

-Another client, Alex, was suffering with Crohn’s disease and searching for the why.
-Before I met Alex, he had several bowel surgeries, had taken steroids for over 20 years, and had cycled through multiple immunosuppressant drugs.
-For years, Alex had been told that diet had little impact on his Crohn’s disease.
-Six months after starting IFM’s Specific Carbohydrate Diet Food Plan, Alex was in remission with no measurable inflammation in his digestive system.
+Another client, Alex, was suffering with digestive issues and searching for the why.
+Before I met Alex, he had tried several different diets and had cycled through multiple healthcare providers searching for answers.
+For years, Alex had been told that diet had little impact on his digestive symptoms.
+Two months after completing IFM’s Low-FODMAP Food Plan, Alex’s digestion improved and he felt more empowered to make food choices that worked for his body.

-Tracking Progress: Alex has followed the Specific Carbohydrate Diet Food Plan for over a year now.
-He continues to be in remission and has learned that nutrition has a profound impact on his microbiome, his digestion, and his overall health.
-Alex has shifted from living under the ever-present burden of disease to helping others with Crohn’s find their way back to health.
+Tracking Progress: Alex continues to avoid certain foods like garlic and onions.
+He has learned that nutrition has a profound impact on his microbiome, his digestion, and his overall health.
+Alex has shifted from living under the ever-present burden of digestive issues to feeling empowered and hopeful about his health.

-In order to help other patients like John and Alex, and to support nutrition professionals in the Functional Medicine ecosystem, IFM has collaborated with the American Nutrition Association (ANA) to develop a new online learning course called Therapeutic Food Plans: A Component of Personalized Nutrition.
-This 7.5-hour course offers a comprehensive practical training on personalizing IFM’s suite of therapeutic food plans.
-With the help of Therapeutic Food Plans: A Component of Personalized Nutrition, nutrition professionals can learn new ways to support chronic disease patients in their healing journey to achieve the highest expression of human health.
+In order to help other patients like John and Alex, and to support healthcare professionals in the functional medicine ecosystem, IFM has collaborated with the American Nutrition Association (ANA) to develop a new online learning course called Therapeutic Food Plans: A Component of Personalized Nutrition.
+This 6.5-hour course offers comprehensive, practical training on personalizing IFM’s suite of therapeutic food plans.
+With the help of Therapeutic Food Plans: A Component of Personalized Nutrition, healthcare professionals can learn new ways to support chronic disease patients in their healing journey to achieve the highest expression of human health.